-In 27 years of naturopathic practice I’ve observed that most people don’t feel truly well.
+In over 27 years of naturopathic practice I’ve observed that most people don’t feel truly well.
 Too often finding your path to better health can be confusing and unnecessarily expensive.
 But it doesn’t need to be this way.

 I’ve been on my own health journey since experiencing glandular fever in my teens, resulting in ongoing colds and fatigue for years after.
 But this changed in my early twenties, when I lucked upon living in a house in London with naturopaths.
 My knowledgeable housemates showed me a different way to take care of my health.
 And I never looked back from there.

 Taking the leap

 In 1987, I took a leap of faith (in an era before Google) and moved to Melbourne to study at the Southern School of Natural Therapies.
 Their motto was “the art and science of naturopathy”, heralding a new era in natural medicine that embraced both evidence and tradition.
 I feel so fortunate to have an education that gave me an extraordinary grounding in both.

 After graduating in 1991, I established a successful multi-modality clinic in the CBD and shared my knowledge on Health Trip, as radio 3RRR’s resident health “guru”.
 Both ventures thrived for over two decades.

 Along the way I’ve lectured students, doctors and peers in Australia and the US, been an online “health expert” and had the privilege of working with thousands of people.